 Note: You will need to replace PLACEHOLDER with the letter of the drive that’s currently hosting the installation media.

 - Once you successfully insert the code and you modify it accordingly, use the ribbon at the top to select File > Save As then select an appropriate location where you want to save the script you’ve just created.

 - You can name it however you want, but it’s IMPORTANT to end the name with the ‘.cmd’ extension.
 After you add the correct extension, click on the Save button to create the fix.

 - Next, navigate to the location where you saved the .cmd script previously, then right-click on the file and click on Run as administrator from the newly appeared context menu.
 Next, click Yes at the confirmation prompt and wait for the operation to complete.

 - At the end of this procedure, this custom script will install the .NET 3.5 Framework and use the Windows installation media to access any support files to get the job done.
 Once this operation is complete, restart your computer and see if the problem is now fixed.

 If you’re still seeing the 0x800F0950 error code or you’re stuck with a different error code, move down the next potential fix below.

 If none of the potential fixes above have worked for you, it’s likely that you’re dealing with some type of corruption that will not go away conventionally.
 In this case, you should try to resolve the 0x800F0950 error code by resetting every Windows-related file.

-While clean install will not discriminate and delete everything on your OS drive (unless you back it up in advance), a repair install will only touch OS components, leaving personal files, apps and games intact.
+While a clean install will not discriminate and delete everything on your OS drive (unless you back it up in advance), a repair install will only touch OS components, leaving personal files, apps, and games intact.